tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

-whole structure looks like inverted letter ‘Y’ and is called **translator**.
  When the insect visits the flower for nectar, the translator gets attached to the proboscis or leg of the visitor.
 During the visit to the next flower the pollinia come in contact with the receptive stigma carrying out pollination.

 **Pollination in _Aristolochia_ (Trap mechanism)** A special mechanism to accomplish pollination called trap mechanism is found in _Aristolochia_.
 The flowers are axillary and perianth is tubular with a hood at the top.
 The basal region is swollen and possesses gynostegium.
 The gynostegium has six anthers.